woodj22/recipe-api/README.md

 - Use a more reliable data store.
 - Error handling - Users can have a better experience and fault find themselves. ie 404 errors when a recipe does not exist.
 - API validation - Good protection against malformed data.
 Particularly useful when the API is powered by an unstructured data store.
+- Persistant data store? see bullet 2

 ### Catering for different API consumers

 I have added a `per_page` query field into the recipes index endpoint ( `/recipes`).
 This is so web and mobile can request different amounts of content depending on the screen size of the client.
 I have seen in some places a `requested_from` query where certain data is selected depending on the client.
-I think this should be up to the front end to decide what information they need and request the endpoints to be split up if needed.
+I think this should be up to the front end to decide what information they need and request the endpoints to be split up if the data is seen as to big.